 If it sounds like your student is overwhelmed with the time and academic demands of college life, suggest that they meet with an academic counselor in Student Educational Services.
 The counselor can help them with time management strategies as well as study and test taking skills.
-This is all included in tuition so that students should take advantage of the services.
+This is all included in tuition so that students can readily take advantage of the services.
 Students are under enormous pressure to earn high grades.
-If you student is struggling with a class encourage them to meet with the professor or teaching assistant.
-Also, remind them that one mediocre 3 credit grade out of the 120 or 128 credits needed to graduate does not impact their GPA as much as they may think.
+If your student is struggling with a class encourage them to meet with the professor or teaching assistant.
+Also, remind them that one poor 3-credit grade out of the 120 or 128 credits needed to graduate does not impact their GPA as much as they may think.
 Making a bad decision to cheat on an exam or plagiarize an assignment will hurt their grade much more because they will receive a zero on the assignment and a permanent notation in their file.
 Students who end up plagiarizing often give the excuse that they are just not good writers.
 Again, a somewhat low grade because their writing is not perfect is better than the zero that would be given for plagiarism.
 Students are also often unclear on what constitutes plagiarism or inappropriate collaboration.
 Encourage your student to speak with their professor if they don’t understand.
 In addition, Marquette University has the Norman H. Ott Memorial Writing Center where students can work one on one with a writing tutor.

-If your student has a report filed on them for misconduct, tell them to cooperate and have trust in the process.
+If your student has a report filed against them for misconduct, tell them to cooperate and have trust in the process.
 The Academic Integrity website has information and links to help them through the process.
 All allegations are thoroughly investigated before determining whether the student will be sanctioned or the case will be dismissed.
-They can always contact my office firstname.lastname@example.org; (414) 288-0262 for support.
+They can always contact my office email@example.com; (414) 288-0262 for support.
 Our goal is to provide an environment where integrity is valued and to develop young men and women with integrity in all aspects of their lives, both at Marquette University and in their future.

 Academic Integrity Director